Gradient Noise

 Weight Smoothing

-This plot shows the raw fraction value in red and the smoothed fraction value in blue:
+This plot shows the raw weight in red and the smoothed weight in blue:

 function noise(p)